BlopaSc/PAIndemic/README.md

 * Create a new directory called _build_ in the same directory as your Server&#46;py and select it
 * The build should be ready after a while

 It's important that the generated build is stored in the /build/ folder in the same directory containing Server&#46;py file (which will be used to run the server).
 If you modify any of the filenames that interact with the web users then modifications of the .html files (stored in the /html/ folder) might be required to fix any broken links.
+The client will be available at localhost, but modifications can be done to run it in a public server using the -s command.

 ## Running the tests